WELCOME TO FAITH COMMUNITY NURSES INTERNATIONAL

 Venue: Zoom

 We will be setting aside sacred space in order to write.
 This is not a lecture or a presentation.
 It is not a continuing nursing education (CNE) event.
 The intent is to create creative artistic space, set aside the time, and establish the discipline to write.
 Maybe you have a devotional you would like to publish?
 Perhaps there is a scholarly manuscript that has been gathering dust on your desk?
 Could it be a book you're writing that needs some attention?
 Do you have a prayer you would like to write for the FCNI online prayer book?
-Any and all of these are perfect writing projects to bring!
+We are calling for manuscripts for the International Journal of Faith Community Nursing Spring 2025 issue.
+Any and all of these are perfect writing projects to bring to fruition!

 Please have: